 Nation-wide research has been done both the U.S. and England.
 It shows that teens who drink with their parents are less likely to experience alcohol-related problems.

 Note, however, that no state permits a parent to serve alcohol to other parents’ children.
 This is so even if the “children” are legally adults age 18, 19 or 20.
 Or if they’re serving in the US military, or have children themselves.

 - 12 ounce can or bottle of regular beer.

 - Five ounce glass of dinner wine.

-This website is informational only.
+- This site gives no advice.
 Thus it gives no advice about parents, children, and drinking alcohol at home.